Key Takeaways

 | Zagg Pro Keys | Built-in rechargeable | Up to 12 months |

-From a pure ipad typing battery perspective, Bluetooth keyboards win if protecting your iPad's battery is the priority.
+From a pure battery preservation angle, Bluetooth keyboards win.
 They carry their own weight, literally.
-But if seamlessness and integration matter more, the Smart Connector keyboards' slight impact on iPad battery is a pretty reasonable tradeoff.
+But if smooth integration and zero-setup matter more to you, the Smart Connector keyboard's small battery hit is a reasonable tradeoff.

 How Much Battery Does the iPad Keyboard Actually Drain?